 - 9. "Land disposal" is any discharge of pollutant containing waters being applied to land for which no further treatment is intended. - 10.
 "Land treatment" is any discharge of pollutant containing waters being applied to land for the purpose of treatment. - 11.
 "Margin of safety" means the additional protective factor in the Total Maximum Annual Load, which accounts for limitations in accuracy of modeling. - 12.
-"Nonpoint source" means, for the purpose of this regulation, any activity or facility other than a point source with wasteload allocation specified at section 73.3(2)(c), from which pollutants are or may be discharged.
-For the purposes of this regulation, nonpoint source includes all stormwater runoff, whether sheet flows or collected and conveyed through channels, conduits, pipes or other discrete conveyances, and runoff from wildfires such as the Hayman Fire. - "Point source" means any discernible, confined, and discrete conveyance, including, but not limited to, any pipe, ditch, channel, tunnel, conduit, well discrete fissure, container, rolling stock, concentrated animal feeding operation, or vessel or other floating craft, from which pollutants are or may be discharged.
+"Nonpoint source" means, for the purpose of this regulation, any activity or facility other than a point source with wasteload allocation specified at Section 73.3(2)(b), from which pollutants are or may be discharged.
+For the purposes of this regulation, nonpoint source includes all stormwater runoff, whether sheet flows or collected and conveyed through channels, conduits, pipes or other discrete conveyances. - 13.
+"Point source" means any discernible, confined, and discrete conveyance, including, but not limited to, any pipe, ditch, channel, tunnel, conduit, well discrete fissure, container, rolling stock, concentrated animal feeding operation, or vessel or other floating craft, from which pollutants are or may be discharged.
 "Point source" does not include irrigation return flows. - 14.
-"Reserve/Emergency Pool" means the pool of point source total phosphorus pounds available for allocation to point source wastewater dischargers pursuant to 73.3(2)(h) of this regulation or for emergency allocations to point source wastewater dischargers for a time period not to exceed five years. - 15.
+"Reserve/Emergency Pool" means the pool of point source total phosphorus pounds available for allocation to point source wastewater dischargers pursuant to 73.3(2)(g) of this regulation or for emergency allocations to point source wastewater dischargers for a time period not to exceed five years. - 15.
 "Reservoir base-load" means the average measured total phosphorus load reaching the Chatfield Reservoir. - 16.
-"Regulated Stormwater" means stormwater discharges to state waters that are from regulated facilities or activities; i.e., industrial or commercial facilities, or municipal separate storm sewer systems regulated under 5 CCR 1002-61 section 61.3(2)(e), (f) or (g), including those designated by the Water Quality Control Division ("Division") under section 61.3(2)(f)(iii). - 17.
+"Upper South Platte River Watershed" means all portions of the South Platte River and its tributaries, from the river's headwaters through Strontia Springs Reservoir outfall, including Segments 1a, 1b, 2a, 2b, 2c, 3, 4, 5a, 5b, 5c, and the portions of segments 6 and 71 upstream of Strontia Springs Reservoir outfall.
+The Upper South Platte River Watershed is depicted in Figure 2 attached to this regulation.
+The Roberts Tunnel transfers water from Dillion Reservoir in Summit County into Segment 4 of the South Platte River. - 17.
 "TMAL" means the Total Maximum Annual Load for Chatfield Reservoir, derived from the sums of the Reservoir Base-Load, Background, and Wasteload Allocations for Chatfield Watershed and Upper South Platte River Watershed, with the Margin of Safety. - 18.
-"Trading Program" means the program administered by the Authority for phosphorus trading in the Chatfield Watershed. - "Upper South Platte River Watershed" means all portions of the South Platte River and its tributaries, from the river's headwaters through Strontia Springs Reservoir outfall, including Segments 1a, 1b, 2a, 2b, 2c, 3, 4, 5a, 5b, 5c, and the portions of segments 6 and 71 upstream of Strontia Springs Reservoir outfall.
-The Upper South Platte River Watershed is depicted in Figure 2 attached to this regulation.
-The Roberts Tunnel transfers water from Dillon Reservoir in Summit County into Segment 4 of the South Platte River. - 20.
-"Wasteload allocation" means the portion of a receiving water's loading capacity that is allocated to one of its existing or future point sources of pollution. - 21.
-"Wastewater Treatment Facility" means a system or facility for treating, neutralizing, stabilizing or disposing of domestic wastewater, which system or facility has a designed capacity to receive more than two thousand gallons per day of domestic wastewater.
-The term "Wastewater
+"Wasteload allocation" means the portion of a receiving water's loading capacity that is allocated to one of its existing or future point sources of pollution.